A Complete Guide On How To Handle Aggressive Dachshunds

 Are Dachshunds Considered An Aggressive Breed?

 Dachshunds are generally considered to be aggressive.
-They don’t interact well with strangers, so you need to socialize with them as puppies.
+They don’t interact well with strangers, so you need to socialise with them as puppies.
 Exposing them to many different people and pets will help in the long run.

 Why Is My Dachshund Aggressive Towards Other Dogs?

-Dachshunds can be aggressive towards other dogs when they are not appropriately socialized initially.
+Dachshunds can be aggressive towards other dogs when they are not appropriately socialised initially.
 It could occur due to fear, defensive possessive behavior over resources or loved ones, poor communication, and territorial behavior over the owner.

 Despite all of the above, we have arranged dog boarding for many lovely Dachshunds.
 See more information here.